holstegelab/aghub_docs/agh_getting_started.md

        appropriate for you, or otherwise 'EduID (NL)'.
      - If you do not have an EduID account yet, you can now create one.
 This is a one-time process.
 During the process, you wil have to download an EduID app (offered by Surf) to enable 2-factor authentication.
        Next, you can use your EduID account to login and join the AGHub collaboration.
-- After joining the collaboration, you will get an email with your temporary login information.
+- After joining the collaboration, you will get two emails with your temporary login information.
   >[!IMPORTANT]
   > The system can take 20 minutes to sync.
 If you stil cannot login after 1 hour, please contact us.